Skip to content

 Professional Practice in Sport Psychology (20 credit points)

 Develop a critical understanding of current issues in professional practice to inform your professional identity as a trainee sport psychologist.
 This module will focus on psychological approaches to practice in applied consultancy work, ethical principles and challenges, professional conduct and boundaries, and legal and organisational considerations that impact professional practice.
-The module will prepare those intending to pursue a professional qualification in sport psychology via the BPS / QSEP route (British Psychological Society / Qualification in Sport and Exercise Psychology) or BASES / SEPAR route (British Association of Sport and Exercise Sciences / Sport and Exercise Psychology Accreditation Route) to gain Health and Care Professionals Council (HCPC) registration.
+The module will prepare those intending to pursue a professional qualification in sport psychology via the BPS / QSEP route (British Psychological Society / Qualification in Sport and Exercise Psychology) or BASES / SEPAR route (Chartered Association of Sport and Exercise Sciences / Sport and Exercise Psychology Accreditation Route) to gain Health and Care Professionals Council (HCPC) registration.

 Performance Psychology (20 cp)